Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 - nservicebus/azure-service-bus
 ---

-WARNING: This sample currently makes use of a pre-release version of NServiceBus, 6.2.
+WARNING: This sample currently makes use of a pre-release version of NServiceBus 6.2.

-The sample demonstrates how the NServiceBus extension points API can be used to implement partition aware routing for services hosted inside a Service Fabric cluster.
+The sample demonstrates how the NServiceBus API can be used to implement partition aware routing for services hosted inside a Service Fabric cluster.
 It takes advantage of [routing system extensibility points](/nservicebus/messaging/routing-extensibility.md) and [custom pipeline behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md) to support various types of NServiceBus communication patterns.
-It is assumed that the NServiceBus users are able to define mapping between message type and service partition for each command and event.
+It is assumed that the NServiceBus users are able to define mapping between message type and service partition for each message.
 It is also assumed that `send local`, `timeout` and `reply` messages are partition affine i.e. should be processed in the context of originating partition.
-The sample consists of services hosted inside Service Fabric as well as outside of the cluster and enables proper communication between the two.
+The sample consists of services hosted inside and outside the Service Fabric and enables proper communication between the two.

 ## Prerequisites